deedubyalabs/crm-pro/memory-bank/development-roadmap.md

 ### 1. CRM Workflow (Leads and Opportunities)

-*   **PROActive OS Adaptation Summary:** Unified Contact entity in Supabase with a `type` field, automated Lead-to-Customer conversion, "add as you go" categories, dedicated "Jobs" feature linkable to entities, streamlined UI with modals, deep relational linking for AI access, embedded chat, and proactive AI assistance.
+*   **PROActive ONE Adaptation Summary:** Unified Contact entity in Supabase with a `type` field, automated Lead-to-Customer conversion, "add as you go" categories, dedicated "Jobs" feature linkable to entities, streamlined UI with modals, deep relational linking for AI access, embedded chat, and proactive AI assistance.
 *   **Tasks:**
     *   [COMPLETED] Refine design and responsiveness for `app/people/person-form.tsx` and `app/opportunities/opportunity-form.tsx` by adding `ScrollArea`.
     *   [COMPLETED] Convert `app/people/[id]/edit/page.tsx`, `app/opportunities/[id]/edit/page.tsx`, `app/people/new/page.tsx`, and `app/opportunities/new/page.tsx` to side drawers and increased their width.